pavlosapostolatos/Data-Structures/README.md

 ## Installation Instructions & Execution Instructions

 - gcc or g++ required
--Navigate to each folder run `make` then run the executable
+- Navigate to each folder run `make` then run the executable
+- run on linux

 ## Data Structures provided
 using data abstaction - [x] if the code implements it